ooglon/ooglon-ui/Readme.md

 Components:

-- Button
+- [WIP] Button
 - Card
 - Input
-- Text
 - CheckBox
-- Image
-- Icon
 - Dialog
 - Badge
+- Image (really needed? react-native image has any problem? is it replaceable by expo-image? if so, replace react-native image in the entire project)

 Add real links to main-menu.